-People start using drugs for all different reasons — curiosity, to have a good time, because friends are doing it, to improve athletic performance, to numb emotional pain, and more.
+People start using drugs for many different reasons — curiosity, to have a good time, because friends are doing it, to improve athletic performance, to numb emotional pain and more.
 Drug use doesn’t automatically lead to abuse, and it’s often hard to pinpoint a single moment where drug use goes from casual to problematic.

-Often, drug abuse and addiction are less about the frequency in which a person uses and more about the reasons people turn to drugs in the first place and the consequences of their abuse.
+Usually, drug abuse and addiction are less about how often a person uses substances.
+Instead, it’s more about the reasons why people turn to drugs in the first place and the consequences of their abuse.
 For example, if drug use is causing problems in your life, such as losing a job or strained relationships, you likely have a problem with drug abuse.

 Not everyone who uses drugs becomes addicted.
 The likelihood that someone will become addicted to drugs varies from person to person.

 Risk factors that increase the likelihood of addiction include:

 - Mental health disorders, such as anxiety and depression

 - Method of administration (injecting or smoking a drug may increase the likelihood of addiction)